sanyaade-teachings/pippi/README.md

 ### Install from pip

-To use the most recent release from pip, just:
+To use the most recent release from pip (currently `2.0.0 beta 3`) just:

     pip install pippi